Updated 19 January 2022

 - Choose “Health Passport” from Health Services

 - Fill in necessary details and avail the certificate

 With many social and public places opening up across the Kingdom with regulations and restrictions on unvaccinated citizens, getting vaccinated is bound to become irreplaceable for travel or entry.

-Effective September 1, 2021, only fully vaccinated passengers with an approved COVID-19 vaccine will be allowed to travel on domestic and international flights in Saudi Arabia.
+Only fully vaccinated passengers with an approved COVID-19 vaccine will be allowed to travel on domestic and international flights in Saudi Arabia.
 This rule does not apply to children under the age of 12 or individuals who are exempt from COVID-19 vaccination due to health reasons documented by the Ministry of Health.

 Entry to public places

-From August onwards, residents must show proof of vaccination to enter government offices, use public transportation, attend schools and other activities.
+Residents must show proof of vaccination to enter government offices, use public transportation, attend schools and other activities.

 Similarly, employees will only be allowed to return to their workplace in person once vaccinated against Covid-19.
 According to the Ministry of Human Resources, vaccination will become a “mandatory condition” for the face-to-face return of public and private sector employees.

 Saudi Arabia bars people from entering its shopping malls and most other public spaces unless they have been vaccinated against COVID-19, citing a decision by the Trade Ministry that will come into effect on Aug 1.
 Having received at least one vaccine shot will be a condition for entering commercial facilities.